tnzk/whatzup/README.md

 Get your a pair of account name and secret access key.
 It can be obtained from [Windows Azure control panel](http://windows.azure.com).

-Paste them onto 5th and 6th line.
+Paste them onto 5th and 6th line of config/initializer/waz.rb.

     cred = {
       'production' =>